Backlund Transformations for Darboux Integrable Differential Systems: Darboux Integrable Differential Systems

 In particular, any class $r$ hyperbolic differential system, as defined in \cite{bryant-griffiths-hsu:1995a}, is a decomposable differential system of type [2, 2].
-The associated characteristic systems defined in \cite{bryant-griffiths-hsu:1995a} coincide with the singular Pfaffian systems \EqRef{SPS}.
+In the special case of a class $r$ hyperbolic differential system the decomposition is essentially unique but this uniqueness property is not true for general decomposable systems.